-BC Hydro continuously monitors operating parameters in the Bridge River Power System; the operating parameters most applicable to BRGMON-4 are Carpenter Reservoir elevation and Middle Bridge River discharge (represented by in-stream discharge releases at Lajoie Dam).
+BC Hydro continuously monitors operating parameters in the Bridge River Power System; the operating parameters most applicable to BRGMON-4 are Carpenter Reservoir elevation and Middle Bridge River discharge (characterized by in-stream discharge releases at Lajoie Dam).
+Operations data were provided by BC Hydro.